rhysd/tui-textarea/README.md

 See [`split` example](./examples/split.rs) and [`editor` example](./examples/editor.rs) for working example.

+## Minimum Supported Rust Version

+MSRV of this crate is depending on `tui` crate.
+Currently MSRV is 1.56.1.

 ## Versioning

 This crate is not reaching v1.0.0 yet.
 There is no plan to bump the major version for now.
 Current versioning policy is